 Administrative Specialist

 Vanessa is committed to advocacy and creating safe environments that nurture courage, compassion, and connection within her communities.
-In addition to her professional development goals within administration, she hopes to use her writing skills and microenterprise experience to eventually open her own nonprofit.
-In the meantime, she remains steadfast in her efforts to learn, support, and grow within the vast ecosystem of microenterprise development, while ensuring WSMA advances in its mission toward economic justice and equal access to opportunity for every small business and entrepreneur.
+In addition to her professional development goals within administration, she plans to use her passion for writing and professional experience to eventually own and operate her own business.
+In the meantime, she remains steadfast in her efforts to learn, support, and grow within the vast ecosystem of microenterprise development, while ensuring WSMA advances in its mission toward economic justice and equal access to opportunity for every small business and entrepreneur in Washington.

 Elected in 2021, Judge Amamilo is a seasoned leader with over 21 years of combined experience as a trial judge and former trial counsel, dedicated to strategic problem-solving in and out of the Courtroom.
 Decisive and accountable with advanced analytical skills, and the ability to translate financial data into informed decisions.
 She is committed to fostering an open,